ncvib/NcvibJson/Version 1/README.md

   "sensorType": "sensorA",
   // REQUIRED. serial number of sensor
   "serialNumber": "1234",
+  // OPTIONAL.
+Connection port on the logger, that the sensor is connected to "port": 1,
   // REQUIRED.
 ISO8601 date/time included time zone for triggered value.
   "time": "2018-01-16T15:26:00+1:00",
+  // REQUIRED.
+The physical quantity measured by the sensor "measuredEntity": "velocity",
+  // REQUIRED.
+The maximal value in this file recorded by the sensor "measuredMaxValue": 1.1,
+  // REQUIRED.
+The unit of the data representing the measured entity "measuredUnit": "mm/s",
   // OPTIONAL. latitude, longitude, altitude in WGS84.
 Altiude default 0 if only array with lat, long.
   "coordinate": [59.329444, 18.068611, -32.2],
   // OPTIONAL.